-The school is closely linked with St Andrew's Church, which is adjacent to the school premises.
+The school is closely linked to St Andrew’s Church, Kildwick within the Parish of Kildwick, Cononley and Bradley.
+The school is situated adjacent to the church building.

-The school regularly has Collective Worship and services throughout the Christian calendar in the Church and this is usually led by the Rev. Julie Bacon or Mrs Kathryn Morris who is a Foundation Governor.
+The school regularly has Collective Worship and services throughout the Christian calendar in St Andrew's Church.

 The Church is also used as a valuable teaching resource within the wider school curriculum.